Frequently Asked Questions

 Can Clinical Massage help me as I have a specific medical condition?

 Most likely YES!
 There is very little that Clinical massage is not suitable for and your therapist will do a full consultation so can advise accordingly.
-As a general rule, clinical massage is for those seeking treatment for chronic pain and sports injuries (that differs from a general sports massage as it is an injury).
-Clinical massage may also help manage systemic conditions such as rheumatoid arthritis and fibromyalgia, however we do recommend myofasical release for this.
+As a general rule, clinical massage is for those seeking treatment for chronic pain and managing systemic conditions such as parkinsons.
+For auto immune and chronic fatigue conditions such as fibromylagia we recommend Myofascial release.

 What is Myofascial Release (MFR) good for?

 Lots of clients are recommended MFR for conditions such as plantar fasciitis, however, it is also great for systemic conditions such as fibromyalgia, chronic pain (where other massage treatments haven't helped), postural issues where the body feels 'stuck', and much more.
-The MFR-trained therapists are also clinically trained so they can tailor the treatment using both skill sets.
+There are two approaches to MFR which can be applied to a structure issue such as posture / plantar fasciitis or a more gentle approach suitable for autoimmune conditions and chronic fatigue.

 I have not had a massage before, what can I expect?